anjith2006/gestures/README.md

 Depending on the number you pressed before, the appropriate gesture from the gestures list will be trained.

-Note: The training will not be saved yet, when you terminate the program.

 After a gesture has been performed in training mode, the program will return to detection mode again.